 Just click on the area that you want to find out more about….

 Who can resist the lure of the beautiful city of Florence?
-With its stunning architecture and incredible sights, from the Duomo to the Uffizi, and from the Palazzo Pitti to the Ponte Vecchio, it’s a city full of wonderful art and architecture and beautiful gardens.
-For those heading to Italy for the first time it must be one of the best places to visit in Italy.
+With its stunning architecture and incredible sights, it’s a city full of wonderful art and architecture and beautiful gardens.
+From the Duomo to the Uffizi, and from the Palazzo Pitti to the Ponte Vecchio, there is a wealth of things to see and do.
+For those heading to Italy for the first time it must be one of the best places to stay in Italy.
 There’s no doubt that you’ll certainly find yourself returning.
 Florence is too wonderful a city to only visit once!
-Inbetween seeing the sights, and relaxing in your chosen apartment in Florence why not enjoy a rest at one of the wonderful Italian cafes and restaurants, and just watch the world go by…
+In between seeing the sights, why not enjoy a rest at one of the wonderful Italian cafes and restaurants.
+Just sit, relax and watch the world go by…

 Who can resist the lure of the beautiful city of Rome?
-With its stunning architecture and incredible sights, from the Vatican to the Spanish Steps, and from the Colosseum to St Peter’s Square, it’s a city full of fascinating history and wonderful architecture.
-For those heading to Italy for the first time it must be one of the best places to visit in Italy.
-You’ll certainly find yourself returning.
-In between seeing the sights, why not enjoy a rest at one of the wonderful Italian cafes and restaurants, enjoy some delicious Italian gelato, and just watch the world go by…
+It boasts stunning architecture and incredible sights.
+These include the Vatican to the Spanish Steps and the Colosseum to St Peter’s Square.
+In short, it’s a city full of fascinating history and wonderful architecture.
+For those heading to Italy for the first time it must be one of the best places to stay in Italy.
+In between seeing the sights, why not enjoy a rest at one of the wonderful Italian cafes and restaurants.
+Sit back, enjoy some delicious Italian gelato, and just watch the world go by…

 The Veneto region of Italy is one of the wealthiest areas of Italy.
 Whilst it is undoubtedly most famous for it’s principal cities – Venice and Verona – it’s much more diverse than these cities would suggest.
 It stretches from the mountainous Dolomites in the North to the shores of Lake Garda in the West.
 It also incorporates some incredibly beautiful beaches along its Eastern coastline.
 In short, it’s a fascinating and varied region to visit.